Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Better design adapted to specific devices: As a challenge to learn more about design, this site could always be improved.
 Typography types, sizes and colors as the same applied to backgrounds and other elements are qualities that display in different ways in different devices.
 Also the responsive design and the breakpoints in media queries are always changing with the new devices releases, so yes, this all could be a future implementation to keep in mind.

+<h3>Technologies</h3>
-TECHNOLOGIES Brief overview of the languages, frameworks, and other tools I've used on this project:
+Brief overview of the languages, frameworks, and other tools I've used on this project:

 HTML5 Markup language as the shell of the site.